 - Unmanaged VPS

 Though each of the six terms may seem like different products, there are only two in this case: managed and unmanaged.
 Both products have key differences worth noting.

 Unmanaged (Cloud) VPS Hosting

 Core server management tasks are now your responsibility.
-But your server requires less resources to provision and maintain.
-Therefore, cloud servers generally cost much less than managed VPS hosting plans which include licenses for enterprise software such as cPanel.
+But your server requires less resources to provision, deploy and maintain.
+Therefore, cloud servers generally cost much less than managed VPS hosting plans which include licenses for enterprise software such as cPanel in the cost structure.
 It requires advanced skills in:

 - Linux Command-line interface (CLI)

 - Security information and event management (SIEM)

 - Web server software management, caching and installation (e.g. Apache, NGINX, Lighttpd)

 - Attack and Disaster Recovery (DR), specifically backup and snapshot management